 With over 9000 dog friendly places to eat in the UK, there are a range of places for you to choose from when going out for a meal or meeting for a coffee.

-New research undertaken by us has found that a quarter of dog owners have previously cancelled plans because they couldn’t find anyone to look after their dog.
-To avoid this, we’re encouraging businesses to open for dogs, and dog owners to dine with your dog!
+Research undertaken by us has found that a quarter of dog owners have previously cancelled plans because they couldn’t find anyone to look after their dog.
+To avoid this, we’re encouraging businesses to open for dogs, and dog owners to dine with their dogs!

 Visiting a dog friendly restaurant, pub or cafe is a great way for you to enjoy a meal out and socialise without having to leave your dog at home.
 72% of owners say they are more likely to visit a restaurant, pub or cafe if their dog can come too.
 With this in mind, we have put together some information and advice on how to plan and enjoy heading out with your dog responsibly.